NewbieOubie2017/bear_market/README.md

 If corporate debt defaults get out of hand, there is nothing that would stop the current Fed from buying up low grade corporate papers and removing them from the system.
 Thus, I think this issue wouldn't break the camel's back.

 Lastly, Trump will act.
 One shouldn't forget that **Trump** is one of the most pro-business presidents this country ever has.
 He's going to do whatever it takes to ride the pandemic of its impact on the economy, perhaps creating a new excess that leads to the next economic crisis.
 But that's something to worry about later on.

+To end this piece, I want to make one observation.
+The coronavirus began in China, infected the most people in China, and caused the most economic damage in China.
+Yet, if you look at its stock markets, they're holding up quite well.
+This raises the question on what's actually the cause of the crash today.
+I'll try answer this in my next writeup.